Signalling of the Toronto subway

 The Toronto subway uses a variety of signalling systems on its lines, consisting of a combination of fixed block signalling and moving block signalling technologies.

 The oldest signalling system is known as automatic block signalling and was designed for the system's heavy rail lines: Line 1 Yonge–University, Line 2 Bloor–Danforth and Line 4 Sheppard.
 Since 2022, Line 1 had been fully converted to automatic train control (ATC).
-The remaining lines use ATC: Line 3 Scarborough uses an early form of ATC known as transmission-based train control (TBTC), while Line 1 along with Line 5 Eglinton, a light-rail line under construction, use a modern form of ATC called communications-based train control (CBTC).
+The remaining lines use ATC: Line 1 along with Line 5 Eglinton, a light-rail line under construction, use a modern form of ATC called communications-based train control (CBTC).

 Transmission-based train control (Line 3)

-Line 3 Scarborough uses SelTrac IS, a transmission-based train control system originally developed by Alcatel-Lucent (now part of Thales Group) as part of the Intermediate Capacity Transit System (ICTS) technology employed by Line 3, which is identical to that of Vancouver's SkyTrain and the Detroit People Mover.
-The system is designed to allow Line 3 trains to be driverless; however, due to safety concerns, an operator is stationed at the front of each train in a cab equipped with a display of signal indications; there are no track-side signals.
-To control train operation, each two-car married-pair has multiple on-board computers communicating with a central computer at Kennedy station.
-Transit Control at the Hillcrest Complex has a terminal connected to the Kennedy station computer.
+Line 3 Scarborough, in operation from 1985 to 2023, used SelTrac IS, a transmission-based train control system originally developed by Alcatel-Lucent (now part of Thales Group) as part of the Intermediate Capacity Transit System (ICTS) technology employed by Line 3, which is identical to that of Vancouver's SkyTrain and the Detroit People Mover.
+The system was designed to allow Line 3 trains to be driverless; however, due to safety concerns, an operator was stationed at the front of each train in a cab equipped with a display of signal indications; there were no track-side signals.
+To control train operation, each two-car married-pair had multiple on-board computers communicating with a central computer at Kennedy station.
+Transit Control at the Hillcrest Complex had a terminal connected to the Kennedy station computer.